 1. Cleanse your face: Start by thoroughly cleansing your face to remove any makeup, dirt, or oils.
 This step ensures that the red light can penetrate your skin more effectively.

-2. Apply a serum or moisturizer: For enhanced results, consider applying a serum or moisturizer specifically designed for red light therapy.
-These products often contain ingredients such as hyaluronic acid, peptides, or antioxidants that can complement the benefits of the therapy.
+2. Apply a serum or moisturizer: For enhanced results, consider applying a serum or moisturizer designed explicitly for red light therapy.
+These products often contain ingredients such as hyaluronic acid, peptides, or antioxidants that can complement the therapy’s benefits.

-3. Set up your device: Depending on the type of device you have, carefully read and follow the instructions provided.
-Place the device at an appropriate distance from your face as recommended by the manufacturer.
-Some devices need to be held close to the skin, while others require that you position them a few inches away.
+3. Set up your device: Depending on your device type, carefully read and follow the instructions provided.
+As the manufacturer recommends, place the device at an appropriate distance from your face.
+Some devices must be held close to the skin, while others require you to position them a few inches away.

 4. Protect your eyes: It is crucial to shield your eyes from red light therapy as it can be harmful.
-Most devices come with protective goggles, so make sure to wear them during the session.
+Most devices come with protective goggles, so wear them during the session.

 5. Start the treatment: Switch on your device and set the timer according to your desired treatment time.
 Typically, sessions range from a few minutes to around 20 minutes.
 Start with shorter sessions and gradually increase the time as your skin becomes accustomed to the treatment.

-7. Move the device around: If you are using a handheld device, you can gently move it around your face while the red light is on.
-Make sure to cover the entire area evenly, spending a little more time on problematic zones.
+7. Move the device around: If you use a handheld device, gently move it around your face while the red light is on.
+Make sure to cover the entire area evenly, spending more time on problematic zones.

 8. Repeat regularly: Consistency is key.
 Aim for at least two to three sessions per week, but always refer to the manufacturer’s recommendations for optimal results.